The Menu-Size Complexity of Revenue Approximation: Upper Bound on Revenue-Approximation Complexity

 The proof of \cref{alphabeta-rev} is given after the proof of \cref{expensive-trim}.
 As mentioned above, the delicate part of the proof is showing that no buyer type suddenly chooses a very cheap menu entry (or, hypothetically, an expensive menu entry from a different ``expensive part'' of~$\mech'$) due to the move from $\mech$ with $\mech'$.
 Showing this strongly depends on the assumption that every menu entry in $\mech$ is chosen by some buyer type; see \cref{no-drop}(\labelcref{no-drop-cheap},\labelcref{no-drop-expensive}) below.

-We now have all the pieces of the puzzle needed to show that our trimmed auction loses no significant revenue from $W_i$ for every $i\in[n]$ s.t.\ $s_i<1$.
-The following \lcnamecref{expensive-trim-revenue} shows not only that, but also that from no other part of the buyer type space, ``wealthy'' or ``poor'', does our trimmed auction lose significant revenue compared to the original untrimmed auction $\mech$.
+We now have all the pieces of the puzzle needed to show that our trimmed mechanism loses no significant revenue from $W_i$ for every $i\in[n]$ s.t.\ $s_i<1$.
+The following \lcnamecref{expensive-trim-revenue} shows not only that, but also that from no other part of the buyer type space, ``wealthy'' or ``poor'', does our trimmed mechanism lose significant revenue compared to the original untrimmed mechanism $\mech$.

 \begin{sublemma}[Comparison between the Revenues of $\mech'$ and $\mech$ from Restrictions of $F$] \leavevmode \begin{parts} \item For every $i\in[n]$ s.t.\ $F(W_i)>0$ and $s_i<1$, we have that $\Rev_{\mech'}(F|_{W_i}) \ge (1-\varepsilon)\cdot\Rev_{\mech}(F|_{W_i})$. \item For every $i\in[n]$ s.t.\ $F(W_i)>0$ and $s_i=1$, we have that $\Rev_{\mech'}(F|_{W_i}) = \Rev_{\mech}(F|_{W_i})$. \item Letting $P\eqdef\EU\setminus\bigcup_{i\in[n]} W_i$, if $F(P)>0$, then $\Rev_{\mech'}(F|_P) \ge (1-\varepsilon)\cdot\Rev_{\mech}(F|_P)$. \end{parts} \end{sublemma}